 \subsection{Normalizing flows}

-Let us define a latent random variable $z$ with the standard normal distribution $q(z) = \mathcal{N}(z|0, I)$.
-The goal of a Normalizing Flow (NF) model~\citep{NF1, NF2} is to find such an invertible function that transforms the light flux $y_i$ into the latent variable $z_i$ with given $x_i$:
+We start by defining a latent random variable, $z,$ with the standard normal distribution, $q(z) = \mathcal{N}(z|0, I)$.
+The goal of a normalizing flow (NF) model~\citep{NF1, NF2} is to find an invertible function which transforms the flux $y_i$ into the latent variable $z_i$ with the given $x_i$:

-where $w$ stands for the learnable parameters of the function.
+where $w$ is the vector of learnable parameters of the function.
 Then, the change of variables theorem defines the following relation between the flux $p(y_i|x_i, w)$ and the latent variable $q(z)$ distributions:

-In this work, we use Real-NVP NF model~\citep{45819}, where the function $f(y_i, x_i, w)$ is designed using neural networks with weights $w$.
-The optimal wights $w_{ML}$ are estimated by maximizing the log-likelihood function:
+In this work, we use real-valued non-volume preserving (real NVP) NF model~\citep{dinh2017density}, where the function $f(y_i, x_i, w)$ is designed using neural networks with weights, $w$.
+The optimal weights, $w_{ML}$, are estimated by maximizing the log-likelihood function:

-The main advantage of this model is that it can estimate any probability density function of the light flux $p(y_i|x_i, w)$.
-Then, the mean $\mu(x)$ and standard deviation $\sigma(x)$ for the light curve approximation are defined as
+The main advantage of this model is that it can estimate any probability density function of the flux $p(y_i|x_i, w)$.
+Then, the mean $\mu(x)$ and the standard deviation $\sigma(x)$ for the light curve approximation are defined as:

-We use 8 Real-NVP transformations, where two simple fully connected neural networks are used in each transformation.
-The model uses {\tt\string Adam} optimizer and the {\tt\string tanh} activation function.
-Example of a SN~II light curve approximation is shown in Fig.~\ref{fig:approx_example}.
+We used eight real NVP transformations, where two simple fully connected neural networks are exploited in each transformation.
+The model uses the {\tt\string Adam} optimizer and the {\tt\string tanh} activation function.
+The example of a SN~II light curve approximation using NF is shown in Fig.~\ref{fig:approx_example} (f).